crazyc4t/blog/content/blog/discordbot.md

 ---
-title: "How to write your own discord bot!"
+title: "How to code your own discord bot!"
 date: 2022-02-11T11:19:06-05:00
 draft: false
 author: "Said Neder"